-goeasy is the holder of all of the common shares in the capital of its principal subsidiaries, RTO Asset Management Inc., easyfinancial Services Inc. ("easyfinancial"), easyfinancial mortgages Inc., and easyhome U.S. Ltd. goeasy Ltd. holds 100% of the preferred shares of RTO Asset Management Inc. goeasy's principal subsidiaries are as set forth in the following chart:
+goeasy is the holder of all of the common shares in the capital of its principal subsidiaries, RTO Asset Management Inc., easyfinancial Services Inc. and easyhome U.S. Ltd. goeasy Ltd. holds 100% of the preferred shares of RTO Asset Management Inc. goeasy's principal subsidiaries are as set forth in the following chart:

-RTO Asset Management Inc. operates the Company's Canadian merchandise leasing business, including acquiring the assets for lease and holding the facility leases for the Company's Canadian stores. easyfinancial operates the Company's consumer lending operations, while easyfinancial mortgages Inc. (o/a easymortgages) acts as a licensed mortgage broker.
+RTO Asset Management Inc. operates the Company's Canadian merchandise leasing business, including acquiring the assets for lease and holding the facility leases for the Company's Canadian stores while easyfinancial Services Inc. operates the Company's consumer lending operations.
 The Company has taken steps to wind down its operations in the U.S. easyhome U.S. Ltd. previously operated the Company's U.S. merchandise leasing business including franchise operations prior to the sale of its corporately owned U.S. stores on December 31, 2012 and the sale of most of its U.S. franchise and royalty rights on December 31, 2014. easyhome U.S. Ltd. continued to hold a reduced number of franchise rights and certain financial and lease obligations in accordance with contractual relationships.